EVENING DEBATES, VISITS & NETWORKING

 - A “Who is who?” session for socialisation between the participants of the summer school, including the online participants!

 - Morning sessions with presentations of PhD projects in the framework of the PhD seminar;

 - A trip to the Red Star Line Museum in Antwerp dedicated to the emigration of Europeans to the United states on Saturday 3 July.

 As other events will be added to the program over time, you are invited to consult our website for the most recent information.
 Persons registered to the summer school will be kept informed via email.

 Visits to the European Institutions

-The Summer School’s location in the capital of the European Union is a valuable opportunity to discover the EU institutions and to meet high-level officials from the EU who come to lecture.
-The Odysseus Network, therefore, organises visits to the European Parliament, the Commission and the Council of Ministers as part of the Summer School.
-Participants may also take an opportunity to spend an evening in the heart of the European quarter at Place du Luxembourg, where people working at the EU institutions famously go for an after-work drink.
+Staying in the capital of the European Union is a unique opportunity to discover the EU institutions and to meet high-level officials who come to lecture in the summer school.
+Visits to the European Parliament, the Commission and the Council of Ministers will be organised by the Odysseus Network depending upon the sanitary situation.
+Participants may also take an opportunity to spend an evening in the heart of the European quarter at Place du Luxembourg, where people working in EU institutions famously go for an after-work drink.

-In order to increase the opportunities for professional networking, a cocktail event is organised on one evening of the Summer School.
-Professionals from EU Institutions (European Parliament, Commission and Council), International Organisations (UNHCR, IOM, ICMPD, etc.), NGOs (ECRE, JRS-Europe, etc.), think tanks (MPG, CEPS, MPI, etc.) and consultancies are invited in order to give participants of the Summer School the opportunity to make contacts that could help them to find a traineeship or a job.
+An evening cocktail will be organised during the summer school where people working for the EU Institutions (European Parliament, Commission, Council, Agencies), International Organisations (UNHCR, IOM, ICMPD, etc.), NGOs (ECRE, JRS-Europe, etc.), think tanks (MPG, MPI, etc.) and consultancy companies are invited to give the participants of the summer school the opportunity to make contacts that could help them to find a traineeship or a job.